StereoKit/StereoKit/CONTRIBUTING.md

 If you are adding a significant feature, it is strongly encouraged to add a demo as well as samples to this project!

 Reflection is used here to find all classes that implement the ITest interface.
 All ITest classes are run during testing (with the `-test` command-line arg), but when run like a normal app, it will present a list of all ITest classes where the name starts with `Demo` for the user to select.
 Long term, it is planned to upload this project as a showcase WASM build to the StereoKit docs website.

-### _UWP Variants

-Some projects have a _UWP appended to their name.
-These are Visual Studio projects that build to the UWP platform, but merely link to the code in the non-_UWP project.
-You shouldn't need to modify these projects directly, just "Set as Active".
-If you add or remove files from the non-_UWP project, you may need to unload and reload the project for it to discover the new files.

 ## Coding Guidelines